LeeXGreen/cv/cv.md

 *Lee Green Consulting* `Austin, Texas`

 Provide software architecture / development / optimization services

+* In Python, designed and built a stateful log parser to turn raw device logs into rich events.
+* Designed event data model to allow for flexible yet efficient queries
+* Built a pipeline to handle these events, including enrichment (merging data from APIs, databases) and delivery to internal and third-party analytics systems

 **Senior Software Developer** `2014`
 *DecisionGrid* `Austin, Texas`